12turnbullb/NPO_GenAI_Streamlit_Chatbot/README.md

    Introductory for open LLM question and answer.
 One script contains a simple prompt submission and LLM response, and another script includes memory to create a conversational chain.

 2. **1_Chatbot_simple_RAG:**
    LLM with RAG for question and answer.
-Ingest PDF data to a local index, then pass as context for question answering.
+Ingest PDF data to a local vector store, then pass as context for question answering.
 No memory, just a simple prompt submission and a customer-data specific response.

 3. **2_Chatbot_memory_RAG:**
    LLM with RAG and memory for linked question and answer.
-Ingest PDF data to local index, then pass as context for conversational chain.
+Ingest PDF data to local vector store, then pass as context for conversational chain.

 4. **2a_Chatbot_memory_RAG_realtime:**
    LLM with RAG and memory for linked question and answer.
-Instead of saving PDFs to a local index, this version indexes the data in realtime as you load the page.
-It does not store the data locally, each session kicks off the indexing process.
+Instead of saving PDFs to a local vector store, this version indexes the data in-memory in realtime as you load the page.
+It does not persist the vector store locally, each page reload kicks off the indexing process.

 5. **3_Chatbot_kendra_RAG:**
    LLM with RAG for question and answer.
-Instead of ingesting customer data to a local index, connect to a Kendra index that has been populated ahead of time.
+Instead of ingesting customer data to a local vector store, connect to an Amazon Kendra index that has been populated ahead of time.
 Kendra can connect to Amazon S3 buckets, crawl websites and more to build a corpus of data.

 6. **4_Chatbot_quiz:**
    Quiz generator that passes in URLs as context to develop a question bank then leads users through a custom quiz on Streamlit.